alpha-bytes/zs50-content/lectures/week5.md

 Okay, so what we're viewing here is the primary Account resource.
 You'll notice you can expand the `objectDescribe` folder to view some basic metadata about the Account object.

 Remember how most REST APIs these days utilize the JSON format?
 So does the Salesforce REST API.
 Click the **Show Raw Response** link to toggle a view of the raw HTTP response message sent from Salesforce.
-The first block of lines in the response are the `headers` sent in the message, followed by the `body` JSON after the empty line.
+The first block of lines in the response are the `headers`, followed by the `body` JSON after the empty line.
 Workbench is taking the raw response, and from it generating a handly little UI for crawling the API.
 Nice, right?

 ![workbench3](../assets/workbench3.png)

 So now we know have a handly tool for exploring the REST API.
 But that's only part of the story - thus far, we've only been utilizing `GET` requests.
-Useful for retrieving information, but to effect any CRUD changes we'll need to make use of those Http method radio buttons.
+Useful for retrieving information, but to effect any resource *changes* we'll need to make use of those Http method radio buttons.

 Let's have some fun.
 Click the `POST` radio button from your current location (`/services/data/v45.0/sobjects/Account`).
 Notice you can now input a request body.
 Copy and paste the following into the Request Body input and click Execute: